-Questioning revealed a history of Deep Venous Thrombosis (DVT) 12 years prior to this presentation.
-At the time, he was hospitalized for one month and required full anticoagulation due to the severity of the thrombosis, as evident in the pictures below.
-He also had a few venous ulcers, which have healed.
+The patient’s medical history revealed a past occurrence of Deep Venous Thrombosis (DVT) twelve years before the current presentation.
+The DVT was severe and required one month of hospitalization and full anticoagulation therapy, as can be observed in the pictures below.
+The patient also had a few venous ulcers, which have since healed.

 - Skin discoloration (Hyperpigmentation)